 Volunteers could be recruited from:

-- The existing pool of volunteers who may need to be redeployed to focus on managing demand and those in greatest need.
+- The existing pool of volunteers who may still be redeployed to focus on managing demand and those in greatest need.

-- Former volunteers who you could encourage to increase your volunteer pool.
+- Former volunteers who feel ready to return to volunteering could be encouraged to increase your volunteer pool.

-- Students now home from universities and colleges (e.g. students from Arts, IT and Social Care courses.)
+- Students home from universities and colleges (e.g. students from Arts, IT and Social Care courses.

 - Retired staff across the social care sector.